cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

   Charly=Daniel>Anton>Berta=Nina>Janis

-In our example, there exists four different level of preferences:
+In our example, there exists four different levels of preferences:
 Charly and Daniel got equally the highest preference, while Anton gets lower preference.
 Berta and Nina get both even lower preference than Anton, but are still higher preferred than Janis, who got the lowest preference in this vote.

-Note that the steps between every two levels of preference are *equidistant*; there is no way you can rank Berta and Nina lower to Anton than you can rank Charly and Daniel higher to Anton; both distances are the same.
+Note that the preferential vote is a purely ordinal ranking and does not allow to specify a cardinality between the candidates.
+In other words, you may only specify in which relative order you prefer each level of candidates, but you can not describe which specific preference about a level is most important to you.

 If you want to *abstain* from a vote, meaning none of the candidates were more preferred by you than any other, you put them all equal to each other::